ybae45/chopchop-yoonseo-analytics/report/analysis_report.md

 This project analyzes user behavior data from the ChopChop meal-planning web application to understand which product features most strongly influence 7-day user retention.

+## Executive Summary

+This analysis examines which product features drive 7-day user retention in the ChopChop web application.
+Using simulated event-level data, I found that overall engagement is the strongest predictor of retention.
+ChopTrack usage shows a positive association with retention, while ChopGuide usage appears more frequently among users at risk of churn.
+These findings suggest that feature usage should be interpreted as behavioral signals rather than isolated metrics.

 ## Business Question

 Which user behaviors and product features (ChopTrack, ChopGuide usage) are most predictive of 7-day retention?

+## Assumptions

+- User behavior patterns in the simulated data approximate realistic early-stage product usage.
+- Feature usage is represented as a binary indicator rather than frequency or duration.
+- 7-day retention is treated as a meaningful short-term success metric.

 ## Data Description